 How To Cook African Peanut Stew

-Step 5.
-Adjust seasoning then serve with some rice.
+- Step 5.
+Adjust seasoning on Crockpot African Peanut Butter Stew then serve with some rice.

-I have blended the base of this version, as well as added in a whole heaping of chopped tomatoes, which is a departure from the norm.
+I have blended the base of this West African Peanut Stew version, as well as added in a whole heaping of chopped tomatoes, which is a departure from the norm.
 And it tastes a little different but really, really good.
 The beef is so tender and falls apart after hours in the slow cooker.

 And I have found that like with other stews, it tastes even better the next day.
 So, it is worth prepping a this a few days ahead of time if possible.
 Oh and you are definitely going to need a side helping of rice to mop up this slow cooker African peanut stew.

-For more African Recipes why not check out this
+For more African Recipes why not check these out:

 - Peanut stew sauce